Getting Started With NSX ALB: Part-3-NSX-T Integration

 In the previous post of this series, I discussed Avi controller deployment and basic configuration.
 It’s time to integrate NSX-T with NSX ALB.
-High-level steps of NSX-T integration can be summarized as below:
+High-level steps of NSX-T integration are summarized below:

 Let’s get started.